-In the movie Moneyball, the character Peter Brand (Jonas Hill) tentatively explains to Billy Bean (Brad Pitt), “There’s an epidemic failure within the game to understand what is really happening, and this leaves people who run major league baseball teams to misjudge their players and mismanage their teams.”
+In the movie Moneyball, the character Peter Brand (Jonah Hill) tentatively explains to Billy Bean (Brad Pitt), “There’s an epidemic failure within the game to understand what is really happening, and this leaves people who run major league baseball teams to misjudge their players and mismanage their teams.”

 Peter Brand continues to explain the fundamental misunderstanding; wins come from players getting on base and not buying players.
 I think the same misconception happens in dealerships.
 Dealers search for the 20 car salesperson instead of counting customer visits to their showroom.
 Let me explain.

 I’ve had hundreds of conversations with dealer operators, and they share a common goal of finding more qualified salespeople who can produce 20 plus units a month.
 Dealers who only look at this data point misunderstand the source of their sales.
 The dealer’s focus shouldn’t be on finding salespeople that can sell 20 plus vehicles a month.
 They should be focusing their attention on where sales come from.
 Dealerships, just like baseball, calculate and measure all kinds of statistics.
 They use CRM’s, desk logs, phone systems, and many other tools to measure activity and productivity.
 The problem dealers face isn’t sufficient data; it’s the capacity to comprehend what the data represents.
 The solution is to identify one essential statistic and amplify it.